oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Summary**

 A Red Hat Enterprise Linux host is based on a standard "basic" installation of Red Hat Enterprise Linux.
-The physical host must be set up before you can add it to the Red Hat Enterprise Virtualization environment.
+The physical host must be set up before you can add it to the oVirt environment.

-The Red Hat Enterprise Virtualization Manager logs into the host to perform virtualization capability checks, install packages, create a network bridge, and reboot the host.
+oVirt logs into the host to perform virtualization capability checks, install packages, create a network bridge, and reboot the host.
 The process of adding a new host can take up to 10 minutes.

 ⁠